harrysentonbury/quarter-dead-synth/README.md

 use the [Emergency-version](Emergency-version/) _(Probably how a real programmer would code it, but it does not sound as good)_ Its in the emergency version directory**

+Listen to these synths on this video : [https://youtu.be/WFZZJfIEdT4](https://youtu.be/WFZZJfIEdT4).

 This project features on my webpage, the link is [here](https://pythonaudiosynthesisbasics.com/two.html), but you must only visit at midnight.